-6 Things to Know Before Moving to Ottawa, ON
+What You Need to Know Before Moving to Ottawa, Ontario

 Located in southeastern Ontario, Ottawa is situated on the south bank of the Ottawa River across from Gatineau, Quebec.
 As the capital of Canada and the sixth largest city in the country, Ottawa offers many opportunities for its residents and plenty of things to do.

-Ottawa is home to one of BigSteelBox’s newest locations.
-Since opening in early 2020, we have been excited to be able to offer affordable and reliable moving and storage services to more cities in southern Ontario than ever before.
+Ottawa is home to one of BigSteelBox’s newer locations.
+Since opening in early 2020, we’ve been excited to be able to offer affordable and reliable moving and portable storage services to more cities in southern Ontario than ever before.

-If you’ve just moved to Ottawa, or you’re thinking about making the move, you may be wondering whether it’s right for you.
+But, if you’re still thinking about making the move to Ottawa, you may be wondering whether it’s right for you.
 Here are 6 common questions people have about moving to our nation’s capital:

 1) What is Ottawa known for?